jsom1/jsom1.github.io/_walkthroughs/ScriptKiddie.md

 ![exploit fail]({{https://jsom1.github.io/}}/_images/htb_sk_fail.png)
 </div>

-We see in the script above that this error is returned if "Werkzeug " is not in the response of the GET request "GET http://10.10.10.226:5000/console".
-However, the console is triggered by an error, which didn't happen...
-We can use Burp or Wireshark to see it in details.
+This error is returned if "Werkzeug " is not in the response of the GET request "GET http://10.10.10.226:5000/console".
+Obviously this exploit won't work if the debugger isn't enabled...
+Let's still analyze the request in details...
+We can use Burp or Wireshark to see it.
 I'll use Wireshark this time.
 We just have to capture traffic on the tun0 interface and try the previous command once again.
 We then see the three-ways handshake and the GET request among all the packets:

 <div class="img_container">
 ![wireshark packets]({{https://jsom1.github.io/}}/_images/htb_sk_ws1.png)